grisu/grython/README.md

     [OpenJDK 64-Bit Server VM (Sun Microsystems Inc.)] on java1.6.0_24 Type "help", "copyright", "credits" or "license" for more information.
     >>>

+The '--login' option forces authentication, otherwise, if you already have an existing credential it'll re-use that, which is quite handy for scripting.
+If you want to use our production system, just ommit the '-b testbed' options.
+And, once you got started, don't use the '--login' option.

 ### Interactive console